lorenzo-dipaola/lorenzo-dipaola.github.io/_pages/talk.md

 - **From Print to Digital: Histories and Paths of an Inafferrable Medium**
   University of L’Aquila – Centre for Transcodification Studies – *Invited*

 - **New Forms and Reading Protocols: For a Genealogy of Digital Comics**
-  *Comics Strike Back: Digital Comics, Digital Audiences, Digital Practices*
   Ghent University (Belgium)

 - **At the Origins of Digital Comics: Imaginaries and Media History of the First Intersections
   between Comics and Digital Media**
-  *Comics Strike Back: Digital Comics, Digital Audiences, Digital Practices*
   Ghent University (Belgium), 12–14 July 2022

 - **What Do We Mean When We Talk about Graphic Novels?**